 What To Eat After A Half Marathon: Helpful Refueling Tips For Runners

-Runners often focus on what to eat the night before and the morning of a half marathon race, but knowing what to eat after a half marathon is equally important.
+As a running coach, I notice that my athletes often focus on what to eat the night before and the morning of a half marathon race but don’t focus as much on what to eat after a half marathon, which is equally important.

-Although there are limited studies on half marathon running specifically, research has found that what you eat immediately after a marathon can have a significant impact on the amount of muscle soreness and recovery that you experience in the first 72 hours after the race.
+Although there are limited studies on half marathon running specifically, research1Protein Supplementation During or Following a Marathon Run Influences Post-Exercise Recovery.
+(2018).
+Nutrients10(3), 333. https://doi.org/10.3390/nu10030333 has found that what you eat immediately after a marathon can significantly impact the amount of muscle soreness and recovery you experience in the first 72 hours after the race.

-In this article, we will discuss what to eat after a half marathon to optimize recovery so that your body has the resources it needs to get you back to training.
+In this guide, I will discuss what to eat after a half marathon to optimize your recovery and give your body the resources it needs post-race to get back to training.

 A runner eating a protein bar.